 In keeping with the philosophy of the International Baccalaureate Primary Years Programme (PYP), Social Studies and Science will be taught within Units of Inquiry.
 These Units will run for approximately six weeks and will incorporate as many subjects as appropriate.
 The Organizing Themes with Central Ideas for Year 4 are:

 The classroom will become a centre for inquiry where students can inquire and practice skills and build new knowledge.
-The assessment of student learning will be focussed on the quality of the student’s research and the breadth and depth of their responses to a set of questions that have driven the inquiry the unit.
+The assessment of student learning will be focused on the quality of the student’s research and the breadth and depth of their responses to a set of questions that have driven the inquiry the unit.

-PERSONAL SOCIAL AND PHYSICAL EDUCATION (PSPE)
+PERSONAL SOCIAL AND HEALTH EDUCATION (PSHE)

 Students will develop the range and consistency of their skills in the games to be covered which are played in form of small invasion games.
 Students are expected to play to the game rules and tactics, using a variety of formations.
 In swimming, students are expected to progress in the ranges between stage one (1) and three (3).